 Initially the festival began as a favour to friends who had missed out on entering films in other festivals in Sydney as they had already been screened previously.

 “I was watching some incredible short films made by my mates and their associates and there were limited opportunities for the filmmakers to screen their films “in competition”.
 If the film had already been in another festival it was excluded from screening.
 I thought the nature of exclusivity limited the Directors ability to show their creativity to a wider audience.
-So I pulled a party together and screened them and we are still having a party 12 years on.” said Francis Coady.
+So I pulled a party together, screened them and here we are years later and the party is still going strong.” said Francis Coady.

 The Festival has firmly established itself as one the finest short film festivals in the country with a principle focus on the filmmaker.
 Added to the great prizes, the Festival provides filmmakers with the opportunity to showcase their film to a sell-out crowd year on year, including a judging panel of heavy hitters from the Australian film industry.
 Previous judges have included Bruce Beresford, Margaret Pomeranz, Sam Worthington and Brendan Cowell to name a few.